mackron/miniaudio/README.md

 - High-level API for sound management, mixing, effects and optional 3D spatialization.
 - Flexible node graph system for advanced mixing and effect processing.
 - Resource management for loading sound files.
-- Decoding, with built-in support for WAV, FLAC and MP3, in addition to being able to plug in custom decoders.
+- Decoding, with built-in support for WAV, FLAC, and MP3, in addition to being able to plug in custom decoders.
 - Encoding (WAV only).
 - Data conversion.
 - Resampling, including custom resamplers.